-Since 2012, Rendon has represented the 63rd Assembly District, which includes nine cities – Bell, Cudahy, Hawaiian Gardens, Lakewood, Lynwood, Maywood, Paramount, South Gate and a northern portion of Long Beach.
+Speaker Anthony Rendon, a Los Angeles native, was elected in 2012 and represents the 63rd Assembly District in Southeast Los Angeles County.
+His district includes nine cities: Bell, Cudahy, Hawaiian Gardens, Lakewood, Lynwood, Maywood, Paramount, South Gate, and a northern portion of Long Beach.

-After graduating high school, Rendon worked for a period of time in warehouses and other manual labor jobs.
-Those experiences drove him back to pursue higher education.
-Rendon attended Cerritos Community College before earning his Bachelors and Masters of Arts degrees from California State University, Fullerton.
-As a recipient of a National Endowment for the Humanities Fellowship, he earned his Ph.D. from the University of California, Riverside and completed post-doctoral work at Boston University.
+After graduating, Rendon worked in warehouses and other manual labor jobs and pursued higher education.
+He attended Cerritos Community College and went on to earn his Bachelors and Masters of Arts degrees from California State University, Fullerton.
+As a recipient of a National Endowment for the Humanities Fellowship, Rendon earned his Ph.D. from the University of California, Riverside and completed post-doctoral work at Boston University.

-Prior to serving in the Assembly, Rendon was an educator, non-profit executive director, and environmental activist.
+Prior to serving in the Assembly, Rendon worked as an educator, non-profit executive director, and environmental activist.
 He led Plaza de la Raza Child Development Services, Inc. as executive director.
-Plaza provides comprehensive child development and social and medical services to over 2,300 children and families offered through Plaza’s 35 child development centers located throughout Los Angeles County.
+Plaza provides comprehensive child development and social and medical services to over 2,300 children and families through its 35 child development centers throughout Los Angeles County.
 Before working at Plaza, Rendon served as the interim executive director of the California League of Conservation Voters from 2008 to 2009.